-4kMicheal’s latest project, “Fire Under The Bridge‘” is an anthem-clad EP proving the versatility and lyrical prowess of the Baltimore-based emcee.
-Each song proves its own significance in the track-listing as 4k pulls from a host of emotions to convey one central idea: trust no one.
-The EP boasts its break-out single “BOA” that received recognition in the Washington Post 1-week post-release.
-Without an announcement, 4k dropped “Fire Under The Bridge” that following week.
+4KMicheal’s latest project, Fire Under The Bridge, proves the versatility and lyrical prowess of the Baltimore-based emcee.
+Each song demonstrates its significance in the track listing as 4KMicheal pulls from various emotions to convey one central idea: trust no one.
+The EP boasts its break-out single “BOA,” which received recognition in the Washington Post one-week post-release.
+Without an announcement, 4KMicheal dropped Fire Under The Bridge the following week.

-After only releasing 2 songs for the entirety of 2020, the surprise drop was welcomed by fans and has garnered recognition beyond his initial following.
+After only releasing two songs for the entirety of 2020, the surprise drop was welcomed by many and has garnered recognition beyond his initial following.
 Since its release at the end of March this year, it has reached nearly 100k all-time plays.
-With no major label backing or publicity, 4k is accumulating numbers organically with no sign of slowing down.
-If this release any indication of his potentiality as an emcee, he is a force to be reckoned with.
+With no major label backing or publicity, 4KMicheal is accumulating numbers organically with no sign of slowing down.
+If this release indicates his potential as an emcee, he is a force to be reckoned with.

 Check out Fire Under The Bridge down below via Spotify.